Jean-François de Galaup, comte de Lapérouse: Australia

 The final letter by Lapérouse received in France.
 The document was carried to Europe from New South Wales in 1788 by the British ship Alexander, which had been part of the First Fleet carrying convicts to Australia.

 The expedition continued to Australia, arriving off Botany Bay on 24 January 1788.
 There Lapérouse encountered a British convoy (known later as the "First Fleet") led by Captain Arthur Phillip RN, who was to establish the penal colony of New South Wales.
-While it had been intended that the colony would be located at Botany Bay, Phillip had quickly decided that the site was unsuitable and the colony would instead be established at Sydney Cove in Port Jackson.
+While it had been British pretense that they intended that the colony would be located at Botany Bay, it was well established in secret that the Bay site was unsuitable and the colony would instead be established at Sydney Cove in Port Jackson.
 High winds—which had hindered Lapérouse's ships in entering Botany Bay—delayed the relocation until 26 January (later commemorated as Australia Day).

 The French were received courteously and spent six weeks at the British colony (this would be their last recorded landfall).
 While Lapérouse and Phillip did not meet, French and British officers visited each other formally on at least 11 occasions, and offered each other assistance and supplies.
 The senior French officer to visit Sydney Cove and wait upon Governor Phillip was Robert Sutton de Clonard, Captain of the Astrolabe, who took despatches to him for forwarding to the French ambassador in London by the returning Alexander transport.
 Clonard was an Irishman (from Wexford) in the French service, "esteemed for his bravery, and beloved for his humanity".
 After de Langle had been killed during the expedition's visit to Tutuila, he had succeeded him as commander of the Astrolabe.